Awaji puppets that have been handed down to various places

 Around this time, Furuta dolls had another problem.
 The young people were separated from the puppet show and were fascinated by Kyogen (Kabuki).
 It seems that no young people participate in the operation of Kansei 9th year, and the young people will start playing Kyogen from the following year.
 Above, Ningyo Joruri was pushed by Kabuki, as symbolized by the retreat of both Takemoto and Toyotake in the Showa period, but Furuta puppets also sensitively reflected the central trend.

-In November of the 6th year of this culture (1809), Kuzo Ichimura handed over the "Michikabo Biography" that he had taken over from his uncle Rokusaburo to the Karasawa family.
+In November of the 6th year of Bunka (1809), Kuzo Ichimura handed over the "Michikabo Biography" that he had taken over from his uncle Rokusaburo to the Karasawa family.
 Kuzo's father became a tradesman, and his father's trace was not inherited.

 Kuzo died on the 6th of New Year in 1810.
 In December of the following year, his wife, Haru, died.
 The tomb is located in the Karasawa family's graveyard and is enshrined under the joint name of the couple.

-From August 14th to the 3rd night of the 13th year of Bunka (1816), the people of Furuta performed in Minamitonomura.
+From August 14th to the 3rd night of the 13th year of Bunka (1816), the people of Furuta performed in Minamiden Village.
 "Yu Ichimura Kuzoyuki Osamu and No., Kuzo Former Onno Grace" ("Ichiban Yearly Diary")

-Tokizo Yoshida, a puppeteer from Awaji, came to Kamifutta in early New Year in 1824.
-Tokizo's visit was welcomed, and he immediately began to practice manipulating, saying, "Fortunately."
-It is possible that Tokizo brought about the Karasawa family's document, "Awaji Tokizou Ichifuda no Ji."
+Tokizo Yoshida, a puppeteer from Awaji, came to Kamikoda in early New Year in 1824.
+Tokizo's visit was welcomed, and he immediately began to practice manipulating, saying "fortunately."
+It is possible that Tokizo brought about the Karasawa family's document, "Awaji Manipulation Ichifuda no Ji".

 In Awaji, there were twenty-three villages under the territory of Kurobei Inada, the castle lord of the Hachisuka clan, the lord of the Tokushima domain, but the return bridge village does not actually exist.
 Is it a creation inspired by Ichijomodo Bridge?